 Being active on social media not only improves your relationship with potential customers, but it also helps boost your SEO if done the right way.
 The best social media platforms for your business will vary based on your particular strategy, but every business should have a Facebook and Google+ page at minimum.

 Google+: Although Google+ isn’t as popular of a choice among the public, it provides one benefit that most others do not: Google indexing.
-Every post published in Google+ is indexed for search rankings, so by optimizing your page posts for targeted keywords, you are increasing your chances of being found online.
+Every post published in Google+ is indexed for search rankings, so by optimizing your social posts for targeted keywords, you are increasing your chances of being found online!

 3. List Your Address & Phone Number on Your Website